Sex offenders sue to block Halloween signs

-(WXIA) Last year, Georgia’s Butts County Sheriff wanted to make it clear on Halloween who the registered sex offenders were.
+ATLANTA, Ga.
+(WXIA) – Last year, Georgia’s Butts County Sheriff wanted to make it clear on Halloween who the registered sex offenders were.

 He did so by putting warning a sign in front of the home of each of the sex offenders.